SageSloth/FPL/FPL/Mechanics/Races.md

 -------------
 ## (Lanius) #FTL-IP-Concern
 #### Details
-- Description: Do not need oxygen and cannot be knocked off its feet, no pocket and low hearing range, Can slowly heal using scrap.
+- Description: Does not need oxygen and cannot be knocked off its feet, no pocket and low hearing range, Can slowly heal using scrap.
 - Interact Speed: Normal
 - Speed: Normal
 - HP: Normal